MatiasHansson/HolidayPlannerApp/README.md

 1. Clone repo, use npm to install used packages (root directory use "npm install".
 Requires node to be installed https://nodejs.org/en/download/)
 2. When all node packages are installed, run node server on localhost (root directory hit "node main.js")
 3. Open browser on localhost:8080
+4. Run test by "npm test" in the root directory

 Implementation: